 Both campers and staff are expected to maintain a neat, clean-cut appearance at all times.
-Merri-Mac and Timberlake are special places, and we do have an "official" dress code on opening days and an informal one at all other times.
-Because of foot injuries in our mountainous terrain, flip-flops and other sandals without heel straps are not allowed in camp outside of the cabin (Ex: Teva's and Chaco's are ok, Reef's, Rainbow's are not).
-Also, girls, please remember that one-piece suites are required and modesty is appreciated.
+Timberlake is a special place, and we do have an "official" dress code on opening days and an informal one at all other times.
+Because of foot injuries in our mountainous terrain, flip-flops and other sandals without heel straps are discouraged in camp outside of the cabin.